The 5 Main Option Strategies

 This is very flexible and looks like a butterfly.
 You are selling two option contracts in the middle of the spread and two protective contracts on the other side.
 Buying the ones on the end for protective reasons, and if the stock doesn’t move, you’re collecting the option premium as the stock prices shift.
 You can put a directional based butterfly if you are looking for movement.This option strategy is very good in terms of fast premium collective strategy in terms of the two contracts in the center.

-You are trying to capitalize from option deterioration.
+You are trying to capitalize on option deterioration.
 Similar to a butterfly, but different because the calendar is usually offset in terms of buying and selling options in separate months.
 As options deteriorate, they do the most toward the last 30 days before the contract is worthless.
 Selling an option contract in the front month, and buying one for protection later.
 The early month expires quicker, and the later one a bit slower.
 You can adjust these to more Bullish or Bearish as well.

 The selling of two vertical spreads on both sides where you are looking to capitalize again from deterioration of option premium.
 As times moves forward, the premium deteriorates, and you collect as it expires.
 If prices run against you, you have to adjust the spread and shift.
 A few strategies can be employed.